 |Full Stops||1/2 Stops||1/3 Stops|

-Learning to select the proper shutter speed may seem like a daunting task but once you understand the way shutter speeds impact images it can become a powerful tool in your pocket.
-The more you are able to get out of your camera’s automatic modes, the more creative control you’ll have over how your photos look.
+Learning to select the proper shutter speed may seem like a daunting task.
+Once you understand how shutter speeds impact images, it is a powerful tool.
+Get out of your camera’s automatic modes and experience more creative control.